Discover your Standard

 Building a Great Life

 Enhancing quality of life, while working towards sustainability

-I am, of course, no authority on how to build a great life.
+I am no authority on how to build a great life.
 What constitutes a fulfilling way of living is subject to personal opinion.
-I can say, that extensive research has demonstrated that “experiential purchases are more satisfying than material purchases.”13 In other words, a life filled with wonderful experiences, will be more gratifying than a life filled with material possessions.
+I can say, that extensive research has demonstrated that “experiential purchases are more satisfying than material purchases.”13 In other words, a life filled with wonderful experiences will be more gratifying than a life filled with material possessions.
 In achieving a sustainable human existence, this is good news!
 This means that we can absolutely improve the quality of our lives, while reducing our consumption of material items.